KasrUhuru/Antikythera/README.md

 Setting: Medieval "pre-Renaissance" levels of technology; dynamic countryside with rich green verdance, an arid desert, ominous subterranean cavescapes, mountainscapes, etc; post-apocalyptic, pre-rejuvenation era.

-Themes: Resistance to Imperialism; influence of the Divine on the mundane;
+Themes: Resistance to Imperialism; influence of the Divine on the mundane; reconciliation of conflicting religious dogmas